Rellotscrewdriver/STPM/ReadMe.md

 then run the program

 ### Generating the documentation

+you need to have Doxide and Mkdocs + Mkdocs material installed

 run the `gendocs.sh` script to avoid typing commands manually everytime after running go to your browser and type `localhost:8000` to see the generated documentation.